-At any time, including after either the submission of an individual’s application or its approval (with or without conditions), the Screening Committee may re-open an individual’s file for additional screening if it is advised of new information that, in the discretion of Nordiq Canada or a Member, could affect the assessment of the individual’s suitability for participation in the programs or activities of Nordiq Canada or a Member, or the individual’s interactions with other individuals involved with Nordiq Canada or a Member.
+At any time, including after either the submission of an individual’s application or its approval (with or without conditions), the Screening Committee may re-open an individual’s file for additional screening if it is advised of new information that, in the discretion of [Club], could affect the assessment of the individual’s suitability for participation in the programs or activities of [Club], or the individual’s interactions with other individuals involved with [Club].

 Orientation, Training, and Monitoring

-The type and amount of orientation, training, and monitoring will be based on the individual’s level of risk, at the discretion of Nordiq Canada or the Member, as applicable.
+The type and amount of orientation, training, and monitoring will be based on the individual’s level of risk, at the discretion of [Club].

 Orientation may include, but is not limited to: introductory presentations, facility tours, equipment demonstrations, parent/Athlete meetings, meetings with colleagues and supervisors, orientation manuals, orientation sessions, and increased supervision during initial tasks or initial period of engagement.